iz00/youtube-telegram-bot/README.md

 ## How to Run

 These are the instructions for running the bot locally.
 > ℹ️ The bot is already deployed and available on [Telegram](https://t.me/YouTubedlpHelperBot).
+Read the deployment documentation [here](docs/deployment.md).

 ### Prerequisites